 In 1922 the club sold its 1916 building at Main and 6th streets to oilman Fred Holmes.
 That sale gave the club money with which to build its new clubhouse.
 Clip is from the November 3 Star-Telegram.

 In 1924 the club let a contract for construction of the new building.
 The building was one of the last designs of uberarchitects Sanguinet and Staats.
 Clip is from the December 7 Dallas Morning News.

 In 1925 Amon Carter used the roof of the unfinished Fort Worth Club Building to string an antenna for radio station WBAP, then housed next door in the Star-Telegram building.
 The domes in the lower left of those of First Methodist Church, South (1908).

 On February 1, 1926 the Star-Telegram marked the opening of the new clubhouse with photos of the three buildings and a brief history of the Fort Worth Club.

-Smith Ballew conducted the Fort Worth Club Orchestra.
+The Fort Worth Club had its own orchestra.
+Smith Ballew was the conductor.
 The building’s ballroom measured forty by ninety feet.